CrystalTechSAS/jcrystal_documentation/clients/ios.md

 	}
 }
 ```

+Remember to Run jCrystal to generate the client files.

+### iOS project

+1.
+Add to your iOS project:
+- The framework `jCrystaliOSLib.framework`.
+- The files of the jCrystal generated folder.

+## Web Services

 After you define a method, class or package annotated with the generated iOS annotation and run jCrystal, code will be generated and you will have to add the new files to your iOS project.
 Then you can call your web services in the following way: